 BVtv, Rates, Lineups & More

 The contract you signed was designed to waive any equipment installation fees normally charged and in some cases, offers you a monthly discount.
-Rarely does a contract lock you into a set price – as stated in all BVTC contracts.
-Fortunately because you are in a contract with BVTC, you will continue to receive your monthly discount.
+Rarely does a contract lock you into a set price – as stated in all BVT contracts.
+Fortunately because you are in a contract with BVT, you will continue to receive your monthly discount.

 If you live in the following towns (Axtell, Beattie, Centralia, Home, Linn, Oketo, Onaga, Palmer, Summerfield, Vermillion, Westmoreland or Wheaton) you probably just got a new remote.
 To program your remote, follow these instructions:

 - Press & hold the 1 & 3 buttons at the same time for approximately 3 seconds until the TV standby button remains lit, then release both buttons.

 - Point remote at the TV.
 Press & hold the TV Standby button or the Mute button on the remote control.